About the site

 This image shows two people looking at a map.

 Protecting people and the environment, including water, is our highest priority and drives everything we do.
-Learn why we’re confident that the WLON-Ignace area could safely host Canada’s deep geological repository, based on decades of scientific research, international scientific consensus and best practices for managing used nuclear fuel.
+Learn why we are confident that the site can safely host Canada’s deep geological repository, based on decades of scientific research, international scientific consensus and best practices for managing used nuclear fuel.

 Learn more